Best Video Game Moments is a series about memorable moments and mechanics in video games.

 Secrets …for Tomb Raider

-This may end up being the most subtle entry of this entire series.
+This may end up being the most subtle entry in this entire series.

 Whilst Tomb Raider’s secret areas are not an entirely unique concept, it’s the iconic sound effect announcing their discovery that remains stuck in my memory.